itk-dev/aapodwalk/README.md

 In the frontend, the entrypoint to a content is through tags.
 So, if the points of interest in a route are not tagged, they are not displayed.

-A point of interest can have mulitple tags.
+A point of interest can have multiple tags.
 A Route can have multiple points of interest.

 ``` mermaid
 ---